Clears clogged pores and fades post-blemish marks with low-strength retinol and centella for results without typical redness.

 Quick picks

-- Innisfree Retinol Cica Repair Ampoule – Best for sensitive, acne prone beginners.
-A light, soothing ampoule that targets clogged pores and post-blemish marks while centella and cica ingredients keep irritation low.
+- Innisfree Retinol Cica Repair Ampoule – Best for sensitive, acne-prone beginners.
+A light, soothing ampoule that targets clogged pores and post-blemish marks while centella and cica ingredients help keep irritation in check.

 - COSRX The Retinol 0.1 Cream – Best starter cream for normal to dry skin.
-A cushy, fragrance free cream that delivers beginner friendly retinol in a nourishing base so you can introduce vitamin A without wrecking your barrier.
+A cushiony, fragrance-free cream with beginner-friendly retinol in a nourishing base that is easier to work into a simple night routine.

 - COSRX The Retinol 0.5 Oil – Best for experienced users and stubborn texture.
-A richer facial oil with higher strength retinol that suits dry or resilient skin that already tolerates weaker formulas.
+A richer facial oil with a higher retinol strength that makes more sense for dry or resilient skin already used to weaker formulas.

-- Isntree Retinol Intense Reactivating Serum – Best all round anti aging serum.
-A silky serum that blends retinol, retinal, and peptides for fine lines and texture while still feeling gentle enough for combination or slightly sensitive skin.
+- Isntree Retinol Intense Reactivating Serum – Best all-around anti-aging serum.
+A silky serum that combines retinol, retinal, and peptides to target fine lines and uneven texture while still feeling relatively gentle for many skin types.

-- Beauty of Joseon Revive Eye Serum: Ginseng + Retinal – Best Korean retinal for early eye area lines.
-A thin, hydrating eye serum with encapsulated retinal and ginseng to smooth the look of crow’s feet without heavy fragrance or sting.
+- Beauty of Joseon Revive Eye Serum: Ginseng + Retinal – Best Korean retinal for early eye-area lines.
+A lightweight, hydrating eye serum with encapsulated retinal and ginseng that can help smooth the look of crow’s feet without a heavy finish.

 In-depth reviews